MaxXanthos/BuySellCyprus-parser-stage1/README.md

      ```
 5. **Configure the project**
    - Edit the `config.py`file and set your database and parsing parameters.
+   - Run the `proxy_writer.py` file to write your proxy

 6. **Run the parser**
     ```bash
     python main.py